Skip to main content

 Tooth Loss in Adults (Age 20 to 64)

-Overall, the prevalence of both partial and total tooth loss in adults has decreased from the early 1970s until the latest cycle of the National Health and Nutrition Examination Survey oral health examination (2011–2016).
-In spite of this improvement, significant disparities remain in some population groups.
+Overall, the prevalence of both partial and total tooth loss in U.S. adults has decreased from the early 1970s until the latest cycle of the National Health and Nutrition Examination Survey (NHANES) oral health examination (2017–March 2020).
+Despite this improvement, significant health disparities in tooth loss remain in some population groups.

-Tables 1 and 2 present information about tooth loss for adults aged 20 to 64 years and for selected population groups.
+Tables 1 and 2 present information about tooth loss for adults age 20 to 64 years and for selected population groups in the United States.

 Number of Teeth Remaining (Table 1)

-• Older adults, Black adults, current smokers, and those with lower incomes and less education have fewer remaining teeth.
+• Older adults, non-Hispanic Black adults, adults who currently smoke or previously smoked cigarettes, and those with high poverty status and education have statistically significantly fewer remaining teeth.

 Percentage of Adults with Total Tooth Loss (Table 2)